Highest Paying BSN Jobs: How Can a Bachelor’s Degree in Nursing Impact Your Earnings

 Nursing is undeniably a tremendously fulfilling career.
 You play a direct role in helping people and saving lives – it doesn’t get more meaningful than that.
-But in addition to that, nursing is a field that’s brimming with options and possibilities – you can choose a nursing specialization tailored to your passions.
-From informatics to working with children, you can choose the career track that’s best for you.
+It is also a field that’s brimming with options and possibilities – from informatics to working with children, you can choose the career track that best suits your interests and passions.

 What are Some of the Best Paid BSN Jobs?

 A 2020 study by Medscape highlights the difference in pay between nurses who hold a Bachelor’s degree and those who do not.
 Therefore, the study shows that the median income of a BSN nurse is around $80,000 a year, while RNs with an Associate’s Degree earn on average $76,000 annually.
 Let’s dive into some of the best nursing jobs available for BSN holders and see how well-compensated they are.